Lawton Chiles High School

 Lawton Chiles High School is a public high school located on US 319 in unincorporated Leon County, Florida, United States, north of Tallahassee.
 It is a part of the Leon County school district.

+The school is named after Lawton Chiles, who was a U.S Senator and later Governor of Florida.

 History

 Lawton Chiles High School was established in 1999 and is the newest public high school in the district.
 The first graduating class was the class of 2002.
 The school is named in honor of Lawton Chiles, governor of Florida from 1991 to 1998.
 The school motto, "Cognosco, Duco, Perficio" translates from Latin to "I learn, I lead, I achieve."

 Chiles hosts a math competition for grades 4 through 9, called the "Mini Mu" and is similar to Mu Alpha Theta competitions.